 Jason: I set up a website through Squarespace—it’s really easy, I just chose a template that we both liked.
-Knowing what we should include was tricky, but we googled examples of other destination wedding websites, and replicated.
+Knowing what we should include was tricky, but we googled examples of other destination wedding websites and replicated them.
 We also made a Facebook Group so everyone could ask questions and share accommodation tips.
-We also used the Group as an easy way to chat to everyone when we were there “hey guys, we booked an area on the beach today from 10am, see you there”.
+We also used the Group as an easy way to chat with everyone when we were there “hey guys, we booked an area on the beach today from 10 am, see you there”.

 Did you have any pre or post-wedding activities?

 Amanda: We had welcome drinks two nights before, which was awesome for everyone to hang out and get to know each other.
 If you're having a destination wedding I highly recommend the welcome drinks a few days before so guests can have a chance to hang out before the big day.
 The day before the wedding everyone split up into groups and did their own thing, but as the island was so small we all bumped into each other throughout the day.
 It was so special.

 Jason: Except that we booked the wedding the day after Greece’s biggest religious holiday, so the island was packed and there were no cars left to hire—so we did feel pretty bad that people were stranded.